 Deborah left the BBC after 15 years, to make Bastards, a feature length independent documentary, in association with the Film Agency for Wales.
 She and her collaborator Nora Fakim shared a room in a Casablanca slum for eight weeks, living amongst their film subjects – feisty single mothers fighting for justice for their outcast children, using Morocco’s radical new laws.

 She lives in Cardiff, Wales, UK and her company is called Deborah Perkin Media Ltd.

 Alongside her professional life, she has always made time for voluntary work in education and equality, and has strong strategic, managerial and governance skills.
-She is a Governor of the University of South Wales, a fundraiser for The Prince’s Trust Fairbridge Programme, and co-creator of Mega Messiah, an annual mass choral concert in partnership with Wales Millennium Centre and the Royal Welsh College of Music and Drama.
+She is a Governor of the University of South Wales and has recently become a board member of the Moroccan Children’s Trust.